-Adventure Game The Dungeon Review - Spoiler Free!
+Adventure Game: The Dungeon Review - Spoiler Free!

 Adventures Games are a new point and click style adventure card game from Kosmos, the makers of the Exit Series.
-The Dungeon is the first in the series and is suitable for 1-4 players, tasking you with finding your way out of a locked dungeon whilst unraveling the story behind the mysterious dungeon.
+The Dungeon is the first in the series and is suitable for 1-4 players, tasking you with finding your way out of a locked dungeon whilst unravelling the story behind the mysterious dungeon.
 We played the game with 2 players and believe that the game would scale well at all player counts.
 Each game is played in 3 chapters, taking 60 to 75 minutes each.

 We really enjoyed The Dungeon as it felt like playing a whole new style of game, with a heavy focus on story which is personally a big draw for us.
-Perhaps the most impressive thing about the game is how much game play there is in such a small box; our game took around 3 hours in total and we played over the course of 3 sessions.
+Perhaps the most impressive thing about the game is how much gameplay there is in such a small box; our game took around 3 hours in total and we played over the course of 3 sessions.

 The game consists of location cards depicting a room within the dungeon, each with points of interest that can be interacted with.
 Then you have over 80 story cards which can consist of things like items or plot story that progress the game.
 As the game evolves, all the location cards are laid out to create a really visual map of the dungeon.
 This was one of the highlights of the game for us, the visuals on the location cards and adventure cards make the game engaging and really involving for the players, allowing them to buy into the story.